IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 #### 3.71.5.1 Security Audit Considerations

 Authorization Servers SHOULD produce an audit record for any failed attempt to obtain authorization.
-IHE does not specify the format of audit records for authorization servers.
+IHE does not specify the format of audit records for Authorization Servers.

 Authorization Clients MAY generate an audit message when an authorized transaction is performed or attempted.